195-Patika-Dev-Paycore-Net-Bootcamp/assignment-4-BirkanTuncer94/README.md

 <h1> Birkan Tunçer Homework-4 PayCore Optimization of garbage container collector vehicle </h1>

+In this API, an algorithm has been written that clusters the waste containers according to their location in order to increase the efficiency of the vehicles that collect the waste containers.
+With this clustering, a clustering is made according to the number of vehicles or the number of trips.
+Containers located close to each other are placed in these clusters and optimization is increased as much as possible.

 <h3> K means visualization. </h3>

 <img width="372" alt="kmeansalgoritmagorsel" src="https://user-images.githubusercontent.com/97250941/189362050-43df76ce-ed2c-4aec-b2f6-93803a699606.png">